 The tax returns filed by the Group are subject to examination by the tax authorities.
-Therefore, the application of tax laws and regulations is susceptible to varying interpretations, the amounts reported in the financial statements could change at a later date upon final determination by the tax authorities.
+Therefore, the application of tax laws and regulations is susceptible to varying interpretations, the amounts reported in the special purpose consolidated financial statements could change at a later date upon final determination by the tax authorities.